wgsl-tooling-wg/wesl-spec/Visiblity.md

 This section will describe wgsl enhancements to control which WGSL elements are visible to importers.

-* which wgsl elements are available to import from wgsl modules within the same package
+* which wgsl elements are available to import from wgsl modules within the same package?
-* which wgsl elements are available to import from wgsl modules in other packages
+* which wgsl elements are available to import from wgsl modules in other packages?
-* re-exporting elements so that they're visible with a different path or name
+* how to re-export elements so that they're visible with a different path or name?
-* lib.wgsl to make things visible at the root of a package.
+* lib.wgsl to make things visible at the root of a package?
-* controlling host visible names like entry points and overrides.
+* controlling host visible names like entry points and overrides?
+* Should export allow `as` renaming?
+* Treat .wgsl files as .wesl with every element exported?

 (TBD)